Our vision for maths at Orgill Primary School

 Children will be taught to read and spell mathematical vocabulary, at a level consistent with their increasing word reading and spelling knowledge.

-Children are taught Maths daily in year groups by three teachers with the support of two Senior Teaching Assistants and an NVQ Apprentice Teaching Assistant.
+Children are taught Maths daily in year groups by four teachers with the support of three Senior Teaching Assistants.

 Mastering maths in Years 3 and 4